-The accredited sleep medicine fellowship provides an opportunity for fellows to focus on pediatric sleep pathologies.
+The ACGME-accredited sleep medicine fellowship provides an opportunity for fellows to focus on pediatric sleep pathologies.
 Pediatric patients are seen in a variety of outpatient facilities as well as at Le Bonheur Children's Hospital and in the Le Bonheur Pediatric and Adolescent Sleep Laboratory.
-Le Bonheur serves a large multi-state area ensuring that fellows will be involved in the care of children with both common and rare sleep pathologies.
+Le Bonheur serves a large multistate area ensuring that fellows will be involved in the care of children with both common and rare sleep pathologies.
 The pediatric faculty includes individuals from the pediatric specialties of pulmonology, psychiatry, otolaryngology, neurology, critical care medicine and general pediatrics.
 Close relationships also exist with the Department of Family Medicine and pediatric patients in the dental sleep medicine program in the School of Dentistry.
-The non-pediatric component of the fellowship takes places in the clinics, units and sleep lab of the Memphis Veteran's Administration Medical Center, located one block east of Le Bonheur.
+The adult sleep component of the fellowship takes place in the clinics, units and sleep lab of the Memphis Veteran's Affairs Medical Center, located one block east of Le Bonheur.

-Amado Freire, MD, MPH Professor of Medicine, Pulmonary Residency: Mountainside Hospital, University of Medicine and Dentistry of New Jersey Fellowship: City Hospital Center at Elmhurst, N.Y.
+Amado Freire, MD, MPHProfessor of Medicine, Pulmonary

+Residency: Mountainside Hospital, University of

+Medicine and Dentistry of New Jersey

+Fellowship: City Hospital Center at Elmhurst, N.Y.

-Natalie Francis, MD Crystal Stanton, MD
+Anand Saha, MD Kevin Couglin, MD

-Ahsan Bashir, MD Assistant Professor of Pediatrics Residency: SUNY Health Science Center Brooklyn Fellowship: Cincinnati Children's Hospital Medical Center
+Ahsan Bashir, MDAssistant Professor of Pediatrics

+Residency: SUNY Health Science Center Brooklyn

+Fellowship: Cincinnati Children's Hospital Medical Center